upcontent/UpContent-Marketing/content/post/sharing-topics-strategy.md

 Just because New Year’s is long gone doesn’t mean you have to give up on your fitness resolutions.
 Get inspired with [#TheFitLife](https://my.upcontent.com/tools/suggestions/5cc18042-ab03-4a33-a63a-5477614e26e4?filter=all&time=30&sort=relevance) and get moving! - Kyle, Lead Product Designer

 For all of you Potterheads out there, here’s a great [Harry Potter topic](https://my.upcontent.com/tools/suggestions/0726e760-2f4f-4d13-8294-4da13a6830d2?filter=all&time=30&sort=relevance#4be6d392-76ca-4a48-b797-5ade0e88f7f4) for you!
 From J.K.
-Rowling’s epic Twitter battles to the latest news on Fantastic Beasts and Where to Find Them, there’s plenty to geek out over. - Marissa, Growth Manager
+Rowling’s epic Twitter battles to the latest news on Fantastic Beasts and Where to Find Them, there’s plenty to geek out over. - Marissa, Director of Marketing and Community Engagement

 Thinking about getting a tattoo but don’t know where to start?
 There’s endless inspiration in this [Tattoo topic](https://my.upcontent.com/tools/suggestions/5ac9c8f5-0148-4318-ba16-38a31b264995?filter=all&time=30&sort=relevance#80678b40-fcde-43bd-a79f-ba7ebfcb636d). - Yvette, Front-End Developer